mrzacarias/slate/source/includes/ApiV1Appointments.md

 ````

 **Appointments** are structures containing the appointment data of visits scheduled by patients at the book visit page.
+Each appointment is related to one user ID and this user can get the list of his appointments by accessing the index request.

 ### Structure

+The appointment object structure is optimized to work with [Full Calendar](https://fullcalendar.io/).

 Field           | Description
 --------------- | -------------------------------------------------------------------------------